WarningImHack3r/intellij-shadcn-plugin/README.md

 ## Planned Features

+- Parse `vite.config.(js|ts)` (and others like `nuxt.config.ts`) to resolve aliases as a fallback of `tsconfig.json`
 - Figure out a clean way to refresh the tool window automatically after adding or removing components
+- Refresh/recreate the tool window automatically when the project finishes indexing
 - Add support for monorepos
 <!-- Plugin description end -->